-7 Wage rates in the Emsi MR-SAM model combine state and federal sources to provide earnings that reflect complete employment in the state, including proprietors, self-employed workers, and others not typically included in regional or state data, as well as benefits and all forms of employer contributions.
+5 Wage rates in the Emsi MR-SAM model combine state and federal sources to provide earnings that reflect complete employment in the state, including proprietors, self-employed workers, and others not typically included in regional or state data, as well as benefits and all forms of employer contributions.
 As such, Emsi industry earnings-per-worker numbers are generally higher than those reported by other sources.

-Economic Impacts on the Southwestern Service District Economy
+CHAPTER 2: Economic Impacts on the Oregon Economy

-Southwestern impacts the Southwestern Service District economy in a variety of ways.
-The college is an employer and buyer of goods and services.
-It attracts monies that otherwise would not have entered the regional economy through its day-to-day operations, its construction activities, and the expenditures of its students.
-Further, it provides students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the region.
+Oregon's Community Colleges impact the Oregon economy in a variety of ways.
+The colleges are employers and buyers of goods and services.
+They attract monies that otherwise would not have entered the state economy through their day-today operations, their construction activities, and the expenditures of their students.
+Further, they provide students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the state.

-N this chapter, we estimate the following economic impacts of Southwestern: 1) the operations spending impact, 2) the construction spending impact, 3) the student spending impact, and 4) the alumni impact, measuring the income added in the region as former students expand the regional economy's stock of human capital.
+N this chapter, we estimate the following economic impacts of Oregon's Community Colleges: 1) the operations spending impact, 2) the construction spending impact, 3) the student spending impact, and 4) the alumni impact, measuring the income added in the state as former students expand the state economy's stock of human capital.